Radicals of Lie-solvable Novikov algebras: Lie-solvable Novikov Algebras

-To avoid confusion, let us clarify the following definition.
-An associative and commutative algebra is called an {\bf integral domain} if it contains no nonzero zero divisors.
+To avoid any ambiguity, we begin by recalling the following definition.
+An associative and commutative algebra is called an integral domain if it contains no nonzero zero divisors.

 \begin{corollary} Let $A$ be a Lie-solvable Novikov algebra.
-Then its Baer radical $\mathcal{B}(A)$ is equal to the intersection of all ideals $I$ of $A$ such that $A/I$ is an integral domain. \end{corollary}
+Then the Baer radical $\mathcal{B}(A)$ is precisely the intersection of all ideals $I\subseteq A$ such that $A/I$ is an integral domain. \end{corollary}

-\begin{proof} It is well known that the Baer radical is equal to the intersection of all ideals $I$ of $A$ such that $A/I$ is prime.
-However, in a Lie-solvable semiprime Novikov algebra $A$, the commutator square $[A,A]$ is zero.
-This means that the semiprime Novikov algebra is commutative.
-It follows that the prime Novikov algebra is an integral domain. \end{proof}
+\begin{proof} It is well known that the Baer radical is the intersection of all ideals $I$ of $A$ such that $A/I$ is prime.
+However, in a Lie-solvable semiprime Novikov algebra $A$, the commutator square $[A,A]$ vanishes.
+This means that every semiprime Novikov algebra is commutative.
+It follows that every prime quotient $A/I$ is an integral domain. \end{proof}

-\begin{corollary} A semiprime Lie-solvable Novikov algebra is a subdirect product of integral domains. \end{corollary}
+\begin{corollary} Every semiprime Lie-solvable Novikov algebra is a subdirect product of integral domains. \end{corollary}

-\textbf{Definition.} An element $x\in A$ is called \textbf{left-quasiregular} if there exists $y\in A$ such that $x+y=yx$.
-An algebra is called \textbf{left-quasiregular} if all elements in it are left-quasiregular.
+\textbf{Definition.} An element $x\in A$ is called \textbf{left quasiregular} if there exists an element $y\in A$ such that $x+y=yx$.
+An algebra is called \textbf{left quasiregular} if every element of the algebra is left quasiregular.

-Let $\mathcal{C}$ be the class of all subdirectly irreducible Novikov algebras with idempotent heart.
-An ideal $I$ of the Novikov algebra $A$ is called $\mathcal{C}$-ideal if the quotient algebra $A/I$ belongs to the class $\mathcal{C}$.
-The class $\mathcal{A}$ of Novikov algebras that do not map homomorphically onto algebras in the class $\mathcal{C}$ is radical (proved in \cite{Zhevl}).
-The largest ideal of the algebra $A$ contained in the class $\mathcal{A}$ is denoted by $\mathcal{A}(A)$ and is called the \textbf{Andrunakievich radical} of the algebra $A$.
+Let $\mathcal{C}$ denote the class of all subdirectly irreducible Novikov algebras with an idempotent heart.
+An ideal $I$ of Novikov algebra $A$ is called a $\mathcal{C}$-ideal if the quotient algebra $A/I$ belongs to the class $\mathcal{C}$.
+The class $\mathcal{A}$ consisting of all Novikov algebras that do not admit homomorphic images in the class $\mathcal{C}$ is a radical class (proved in \cite{Zhevl}).
+The largest ideal of an algebra $A$ belonging to the class $\mathcal{A}$ is denoted by $\mathcal{A}(A)$ and is called the \textbf{Andrunakievich radical} of the algebra $A$.
 The Andrunakievich radical exists in the variety of all non-associative algebras.

-\begin{lemma} Let $A$ be a Lie-solvable Novikov algebra, $I$ is its ideal, and let the algebras $I$ and $A/I$ be left-quasiregular.
-Then $A$ is also left-quasiregular.
+\begin{lemma} Let $A$ be a Lie-solvable Novikov algebra, $I$ an ideal of $A$, and suppose that both $I$ and $A/I$ are left quasiregular.
+Then $A$ is left quasiregular as well.
 Moreover, $A=\mathcal{A}(A)$. \end{lemma}